BAY AREA CEREMONIES

 ~~ ~~ ~~

-funeral service and grief counseling.
-He has also served as a director
+a school of funeral service and grief counseling.

 Rick and his wife, author Geri Spieler, live in Palo Alto, California,